zk90/jekyll-1/lessons/code-reuse-and-modularity.md

 greetEntity("Programming Historian")
 ```

-The line beginning with “def” is the function declaration.
-We are going
+The line beginning with “`def`” is the *function declaration*.
+We are
-to define (“def“) a function, which in this case we have named
+going to define (“`def`“) a function, which in this case we have named
 “greetEntity“.
 The (x) is the function’s parameter.
 You should
 understand how that works in a moment.
 The second line contains the code
 of the function.
 This could be as many lines as we need, but in this
 case it is only a single line.

-Note that indentation is very important in Python.
+Note that *indentation* is very important in Python.
 The blank space
-before the print statement tells the interpreter that it is part of the
+before the `print` statement tells the interpreter that it is part of
-function that is being defined.
-You will learn more about this as we go
+the function that is being defined.
+You will learn more about this as we
-along; for now, make sure to keep indentation the way we show it.
+go along; for now, make sure to keep indentation the way we show it.
 Run
 the program, and you should see something like this:

 ``` python